philipmat/resume/README.md

 Worked with business analysts to refine requirements and define scope; worked closely with QA to design testing plans and ensure coverage; worked with business experts to clarify and distribute business knowledge across development teams.

 Increased technology knowledge across the project through presentations, classes, technology demos, tooling and deep-knowledge sharing.

+> Through coaching and mentoring and his individual contributions as a developer, Philip helped the team become one of the most productive teams on the project.
+-- Richard Flores, Technical Director

 * Business Areas
     * Oil, Gas, and NGLs Transportation Logistics